How to improve safety in your food company

 Meanwhile, other countries had their own outbreaks to deal with, some with major implications:

-• In 2021 and early 2022, about 300 people in six European countries were infected with salmonella after eating eggs.
+• European salmonella from eggs (2021-2022): About 300 people in six European countries were infected.
 Two people died.
-France was hit hardest, but infections were also registered in Spain, the Netherlands, the United Kingdom, Norway and Denmark.
+France was hit hardest, with infections also in Spain, the Netherlands, the UK, Norway, and Denmark.

 At Vizito, we take safety seriously.
 Here you can read how digital visitor management can improve safety in your company.

 To prevent such contaminations, governments impose strict regulations on the production and processing of food.
-To this effect, the FDA’s Food Safety Modernization Act (FSMA) was put in place.
-In 2015 7 major rules were finalized for all companies who grow, process, transport or store food.
+The FDA’s Food Safety Modernization Act (FSMA) was put in place in 2015 with 7 major rules for all companies who grow, process, transport or store food.

 The produce safety rule establishes science-based minimum standards for the growing, harvesting, packing and storing of produce for human consumption.
 It covers fruits, vegetables and tree nuts that are likely to be consumed raw.